Pets Haven FAQ

 Why does it cost so much to adopt?

-Every animal rehomed at Pets Haven is vet checked, desexed, vaccinated, wormed and microchipped.
-We also parvo-virus test every dog.
-Pets Haven does not have their own veterinary clinic, so our veterinary fees are not subsidised like other shelters.
+Every animal rehomed at Pets Haven is vet checked, desexed, vaccinated, wormed, flea treated and microchipped.
+Pets Haven receives no government funding, so our costs are not subsidised like most other shelters.

 Can I bring my dog to the shelter to meet dogs?